 Ice dams are caused by temperature differences between the roof surface above attics, living spaces and the eaves of your home.
 The reason roofs have warm and cool spots is due to heat escaping the living spaces into the attic.
-If the attic is in fact warmer than outdoor conditions, the roof above the attic will be warmer than the eaves.
+If the attic is warmer than the temperature outside, the roof above the attic will be warmer than the eaves.

-Now, when the warmer section of the roof melts snow and ice, the water flows down to the cooler eaves and gutters where it re-freezes.
+When the warmer section of the roof melts snow and ice, the water flows down to the cooler eaves and gutters where it re-freezes.
 This cycle often repeats itself again and again.
 Melting snow and ice reach the eaves and ice accumulates into “ice dams”.
-The result is potential damage to roofing materials, the gutter and water penetration into the attic, ceiling and walls of your home.
+The result is potential damage to roofing materials, the gutters and water penetration into the attic, ceiling and walls of your home.

 Preventing Ice Dams